Leonid Kravchuk: Post-presidency

 Soon after his defeat in 1994, Kravchuk joined the Social Democratic Party of Ukraine (united) (SDPU(o)).
-He served as a member of the Verkhovna Rada from 1994 until 2006.
+He served as a member of the Verkhovna Rada from 1994 until the 2006 Ukrainian parliamentary election.

-In February 2003, Oleksandr Moroz, the leader of Ukraine's Socialist Party, accused Kravchuk and other 300 public high-ranked officials of being members of the Freemasons.
+In February 2003, Oleksandr Moroz, the leader of the Socialist Party of Ukraine, accused Kravchuk and other 300 public high-ranked officials of being members of the Freemasons.

 During the 2004 presidential elections Kravchuk actively supported the candidacy of Viktor Yanukovych, and was a member of the Yanukovych team that negotiated with the opposition in the aftermath of that disputed election.
 In November 2004 he told the media that he was afraid that the resulting crisis would cause the disintegration of the country, intensifying movements for certain regions of Ukraine to join other countries.

 On 25 September 2009, Kravchuk declared during an interview with the newspaper Den that he left SDPU(o) and became unaffiliated again.
 He explained this based on the fact that his former party decided to join the Bloc of Left and Center-left Forces to run for the 2010 presidential elections.
 He was indignant due to the fact that the political council of the party decided to accomplish that behind the closed doors in non-democratic order.
 He called it [the] "block as the artificial union without any perspectives".
-Kravchuk endorsed Yulia Tymoshenko during the 2010 presidential elections campaign.
+Kravchuk endorsed Yuliya Tymoshenko during the 2010 presidential elections campaign.

 During the 2010 election campaign, he accused incumbent president Viktor Yushchenko of having "turned into Yanukovych's aide.
 He has actually turned into an also-ran.
-His task is to slander Yulia Tymoshenko every day and prevent her from winning [the presidential elections]".
-Kravchuk explained his shift in support from Yanukovych to Tymoshenko was caused because he felt Yanukovych "turned his back" on all the issues Kravchuk wanted him to address as president: the Ukrainian language, culture, and the Holodomor.
+His task is to slander Yuliya Tymoshenko every day and prevent her from winning [the presidential elections]".
+Kravchuk explained his shift in support from Yanukovych to Tymoshenko was caused because he felt Yanukovych "turned his back" on all the issues Kravchuk wanted him to address as president: the Ukrainian language, culture and the Holodomor.
 "Only the dead or the stupid do not change their views", he stated in December 2009 when he also voiced the opinion that voting for Yanukovych in the second round of the 2010 elections would indicate an anti-Ukrainian position.

-In July 2020, Kravchuk was chosen to represent Ukraine at the Trilateral Contact Group (formed to facilitate a diplomatic resolution to the war in the Donbass region), being appointed to replace Leonid Kuchma.
+In July 2020, Kravchuk was chosen to represent Ukraine at the Trilateral Contact Group (formed to facilitate a diplomatic resolution to the war in Donbas), being appointed to replace Leonid Kuchma.
 He maintained this position until February 2022 when Russia invaded Ukraine.